gravestench/dark-magic/pkg/services/assetLoader/README.md

 # Unified Asset Loader

-The purpose of this [runtime](https://github.com/gravestench/runtime) service is to provide a single dependency which can has all file loading methods available for use by other high-level D2 runtime services.
+The purpose of this [runtime](https://github.com/gravestench/runtime) service is to provide a single dependency which has all file loading methods available for use by other high-level D2 runtime services.

 ## Dependencies